meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 #### 2.2.
 Continuing Project on a Topic of Your Choice

 This second project is designed to provide you an opportunity to continue engaging with your topic, although in a fresh context of readings and discussions from between classes 6 through 12.
 While you are not strictly required to stick to the same topic as the initial project, it is highly encouraged.
 You are again welcomed to either write a paper or develop a multimedia project.
-All of the prior requirements remain, including peer review as in the initial project, but with a few changes (in bold, below):
+All of the prior requirements remain, including peer review as in the initial project, but with a few changes (in **bold**, below):

 1. You can elect to author an essay with the following requirements:
-  1. Length between 4-5 pages long and written in APA format, double-spaced, 12-point font, with standard 1-inch margins.
+  1. Length between 4-5 pages long and written in **APA format, double-spaced, 12-point font, with standard 1-inch margins**.
-  2. Submissions are requested as Word document (.doc or .docx) or PDF file types – and please ensure the file is saved as [yourlastname][firstinitial]_Project2_[course number]_[section number].
+  2. Submissions are requested as Word document (.doc or .docx) or PDF file types – and please ensure the file is saved as [yourlastname][firstinitial]_**Project2**_[course number]_[section number].
 For example, if I were submitting a paper, it might be ChenB_Project2_CI4311_001.
   3. Inclusion of a reference/works cited page—but these do not count in your 4-5 pages.
 In-text citations and a formal reference list in APA format are an important part of your paper and an ethical requirement.
   4. Graphics are encouraged to better convey your understanding.
 2. Develop a multimedia project that better demonstrates your thinking about the topic at hand and/or adds to the viewer’s experience of your topic.
 However, this is a writing course, so keep that in mind as you consider the requirements:
   1. These projects could take the form of a staged debate between two people, a video, original artwork, original music or others.
-  2. The project must be accompanied by a script, complete with citations, a reference list, and a reflection of your depth of understanding and thinking on the topic.
+  2. The project **must** be accompanied by a script, complete with citations, a reference list, and a reflection of your depth of understanding and thinking on the topic.
   3. You may complete this project individually or as a group, but with a group you’ll need to accommodate the need for everyone to demonstrate their understanding and knowledge.
   4. You are encouraged to use graphics or mixed media – but be sure to cite the sources you draw from in appropriate APA style.

-Regardless of format, you will be required to:
+**Regardless of format, you will be required to:**

 1. Show how the peer review process was engaged, and how it informed the submitted project
 2. Be sure to draw at least two references total from our course readings/discussions **in sessions 6 through 11, and still do so in meaningful ways.
 Note that this excludes the readings and discussions from the first 5 weeks.**